wisemax-sre/autoitinst/README.md

  also some old autoit scripts for unatended Matlab install/uninstall.

- Script for unatended offline or online installation of 4 apps at Windows.
+Scripts for unatended offline or online installation of 4 apps at Windows.
 -------------------------------------------------------------------------
 HOW TO USE :
 ------------